NativeScript/developer-day-workshop/src/chapters/chapter3.md

     <b>Exercise</b>: Add your first UI element
 </h4>

 Native apps need native-looking controls.
 We will create a native ActionBar using XML markup.
-In `app.component.html`, delete all the markup and replace it with this line:
+In `app.component.html`, put this line at the top:

 ```
 <ActionBar title="Adopt A Kitten!"></ActionBar>